mghro/rad-collision/RayStation/README.md

 [//]: # (RadCollision-RayStation)

 This folder contains one flavor (or interface layer) of RadCollision.
+It supports both IronPython 2.7 as well as CPython 3.6, the latter being the only option starting from RayStation version 12B.
 For other languages, consult https://github.com/mghro/rad-collision

 Licensing
 ---------